erroronline1/caro/readme.md

 Some permissions are default set though:

+Timesheets are accessible only if weekly hours are defined for the user - even the application admin

 * User
     * can only see orders for own assigned organizational units
-    * can export own timesheet
+    * can export own timesheet only
-    * can access timesheets only if weekly hours are defined
 * Group
     * can **NEVER** add records due to limited identification data
     * can place orders, but will be prompted to identify themself
     * can only see orders for own assigned organizational units
     * can **NEVER** incorporate and sample check due to limited identification data
-    * can **NEVER** contribute to timesheets
+    * can **NEVER** access nor contribute to timesheets
 * Supervisor
-    * can approve forms and components
     * can export all timesheets of assigned unit members
     * can edit, delete and close scheduled events and timesheet entries of assigned units and unit members
-* Office
-* Human Ressources
-    * can export all timesheets
-* Purchase
-    * can see all orders
-* Purchase assistant
-* Quality management officer
-    * can approve forms and components
-* CEO
-    * can approve forms and components
-    * can export all timesheets
 * Application admin
     * **full access**
+    * can approve as all eligible permission groups
+    * can export all timesheets
     * default user CARO App has this permission.
 Use it to implement new users.
 Change default token immidiately and store it in a safe place!
     * assign only to trusted staff members, preferably administative members

 Users can have multiple assigned organizational units and permissions.

-Form approval is necessary by CEO, QMO and supervisors due to the database structure and because it makes sense in the regulatory context.
-However if you feel like it, assign multiple permissions to one person.
-This person can grant approval checking multiple respective roles.

 ![user screenshot](assets/user.png)